Reports and Campaigns

 Militant newspaper - Defy the Poll Tax law

-Two decades ago, we were known as the Militant Tendency and campaigned in the Labour Party for socialist policies.
+Over two decades ago we were known as the Militant Tendency and campaigned in the Labour Party for socialist policies.

 We led Liverpool City council's battle in the mid 1980s for decent housing, jobs and services, and later were leaders in the battle to defeat Tory Prime Minister Margaret Thatcher's poll tax which forced her to resign.

-We outline below some of the campaigns and organisations that Socialist Party members are involved in.
-We usually report on our latest campaigning activities on our home page.
+We outline below some of the other campaigns and organisations that Socialist Party members are involved in.

 If you want to find out more or get involved click here.

-Socialist Students campaigns against university tuition fees, against cuts in funding for higher education, for the restoration of a living grant and against the war on Afghanistan, to name but a few issues.
+Socialist Students campaigns against university tuition fees, against cuts in funding for higher education, for the restoration of a living grant and on many other issues.

 Visit Socialist Students website

-The Socialist Party always opposed the invasion of Iraq and Afghanistan and consistently called for the immediate withdrawal of troops.
-We have also been actively involved in many other anti-war campaigns and protests, including against Israeli military onslaughts on Gaza.
-We are part of the Stop the War Coalition.
+The Socialist Party always opposed the invasions and occupations of Iraq and Afghanistan and called for the immediate withdrawal of foreign troops.
+We have been actively involved in many other anti-war campaigns and protests, including against Israeli military onslaughts on Gaza.

 We have been involved in many campaigns to stop hospital and ward closures around the country, and against the ongoing privatisation of health services.
 Read our NHS campaign articles.